oslabs-beta/Kubernautical/README.md

  --name prometheus-server-lb --n prometheus
 ```

-  **Deployment, target port, type and namespace are all mandatory as above.
-Port, and name can be customized if desired but name MUST start with `prometheus-server`**
+  **Deployment, target port, type and namespace are all mandatory as above, while port, and name can be customized if desired but name MUST start with `prometheus-server`**

 ## Grafana-loki